OuhscBbmc/data-science-practices-1/ch-security.md

 ### Scrubbing GitHub history

-Occassionaly files may be committed to your git repository that need to be removed completely.
+Occasionally files may be committed to your git repository that need to be removed completely.
 Not just from the current collections of files (*i.e.*, the branch's [head](https://git-scm.com/docs/gitglossary#gitglossary-aiddefHEADaHEAD)), but from the entire history of the repo.

-Scrubbing is require typically when (a) a sensitive file has been accidentally commited and pushed to GitHub, or (b) a huge file has bloated your repository and disrupted productivity.
+Scrubbing is require typically when (a) a sensitive file has been accidentally committed and pushed to GitHub, or (b) a huge file has bloated your repository and disrupted productivity.

 The two suitable scrubbing approaches both require the command line.
 The first is the `git-filter-branch` command within git, and the second is the [BFG repo-cleaner](https://rtyley.github.io/bfg-repo-cleaner/).
 We use the second approach, which is [recommended by GitHub]; it requires 15 minutes to install and configure from scratch, but then is much easier to develop against, and executes much faster.